Missed data.world summit 2020? Visit this page to watch a replay of the full event.

 Why a data catalog powered by a knowledge graph is the foundation of a data fabric

 All good questions!
 PoolParty CEO Andreas Blumauer and data.world Principal Scientist Juan Sequeda discussed how knowledge graphs pave the way forward.
-A data catalog with metadata and data management pillars is the foundation to connect with other data tools you may need to build a data fabric.
+A cloud data catalog with metadata and data management pillars is the foundation to connect with other data tools you may need to build a data fabric.

 The knowledge graph provides the flexibility and agility to integrate and represent all your data in a normalized way that ensures your data investments are future-proofed.
 Watch their presentation to learn more about how it all works.